4 Chapter 4 – Preliminary Orbit Determination

 [latex]\large \vec{\omega} = \begin{bmatrix} 0 \\ 0 \\ 15.041^\circ / \text{hr} \end{bmatrix} \times \begin{bmatrix} \frac{0}{\text{hr}} \\ \frac{0}{3600 \text{ secs}} \\ \frac{\pi}{180^\circ} \end{bmatrix} = \begin{bmatrix} 0 \\ 0 \\ 7.292082578 \times 10^{-5} \text{ rad/s} \end{bmatrix}[/latex]

-This type of Preliminary Orbit Determination is called COMFIX (complete fix).
+This type of Preliminary Orbit Determination, as shown in Figure 13, is called COMFIX (complete fix).

 Given: Find: